j178/prek-action/README.md

 When `install-only` is set to `true`, the action will only install prek and skip running it.
 The `extra-args` input has no effect in this mode.

-You can then run `prek` in a separate step.
-This is useful for example when you need to customize the environment for prek.
+Running `prek` in a separate step can be useful for example when you need to customize the environment.
-For example, wrapping it in [uv](https://docs.astral.sh/uv/): `uv run prek run ...`.

 ## Inputs